Skip to content

 Why Archive-Level Vocabularies?

-5. Collaboration: Teams discuss and agree on types within their repository
+6. Collaborative: Teams discuss and agree on types within the repository

 Standard Vocabulary Files